accessibility-luxembourg/accessibilite.public.lu/content/de/rapdf1/referentiel-technique.md

 1. Open the PDF file.
 2. Open "Preview with screen reader", the contents of the file are displayed as they will be rendered, with the element(s) used preceding each content.
 3. Identify the content presented as an unordered and ordered list in the original document.
-4. Check in PAC that :
+4. Check in PAC that
-    - the list is presented using an L element ;
+    - the list is presented using an L element;
     - each list item is presented using an LI element.
 5. If this is the case, the test is validated.